ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_fixedpoint/uz_fixedpoint.rst

 .. figure:: fixedpoint_bitfield.drawio.svg

-  Binary representation of fixed-point values in memory.
+  Binary representation of a fixed-point value in memory.
+Depicted is a fixed point value with :math:`N=4` fractional bits and :math:`M=5` integer bits.
+The highest bit of the integer bits is the MSB of the fixed point value while all bits to the left are not used.

 :numref:`fixedpoint_bitmap` showcases the split-up of a 32-bit integer variable.
 Note that this is just a mental model for the user, neither the processor nor the compiler do know about the split up.